tom-draper/pldashboard/README.md

 A football dashboard to show the recent performance of each Premier League team, including interactive visualisations, key metrics and predictions.

-Created with Python, Flask, Plotly and football-data.org.
+Created with Python, Flask, Plotly Pandas and football-data.org.

 Available at: https://pldashboard.com